LegalPhysics/ComputationalLegalScience/ResearchProjectNotes.md

  Legal System Inputs and Outputs:
  * Demographic / census data (captures some economic data/sociological/age, etc)
  * Crime Rates and Drug Use (Blight on Society (crack houses, homeless, secondary crimes, etc)

+# Next Actions:

+## Lit Review

+## Collecting relevant data sets

+* Statutory likely to be more structural...
+* Judicial data - likely to be more parametric
+* Sentencing data and BJS data another source to be examned.

+## Next meeting with Ankur: review the data sets and context we learned and **develop the model together.**